403 Forbidden Error

 Hidden files or wrong URL

 error.
-Hidden files are not meant to publicly accessible which is why the server restricts them and lets the user know they are forbidden to access them.
-Similarly, if a user incorrectly enters a URL, a 403 Forbidden
+Hidden files are not meant to be publicly accessible, so the server restricts them and lets users know they are forbidden to access them.
+Similarly, suppose a user incorrectly enters a URL.
+In that case, a 403 Forbidden

 Nginx error message (or something similar) may also occur depending on what they have entered, for example, a directory instead of a file path.